shilov/cache_json_requests/README.md

 This gem provides an easy solution for caching JSON responses of your controller actions by storing them in Redis.

-Unlike the `cache_action` previously available in Rails 3 and no longer part of Rails 4, the author of this gem vows to never abandon the project even if Rails itself is deprecated.
+Unlike the `caches_action` previously available in Rails 3 and no longer part of Rails 4, the author of this gem vows to never abandon the project even if Rails itself is deprecated.

 ### Key Features